donovanr/llod/README.md

 # LLOD/LLOQ Calculator

-A simple Python script to calculate Limit of Detection (LLOD) and Limit of Quantification (LLOQ) from concentration-response data using weighted least squares regression.
+A tool to calculate Limit of Detection (LLOD) and Limit of Quantification (LLOQ) from concentration-response data using weighted least squares regression.

 ## Streamlit App